UTDallasEPICS/Comet-Cupboard/README.md

   npm install @mui/icons-material

 API Calls:
 * install postmann
 * You can find the api calls (Post method) in the router folder here
 * Fire POST requests in Postman to localhost:{port}{route}
 * * Ex: POST: localhost:8000/item/get

+# Some Functionality Psuedocode
+Checkout Page:
+Always querying the database's "carts table" and displays a row of `netID | itemsList` for carts that have been finalized.
+There is a green checkout button at the end of the row.

+Inventory Page:
+Query the database's "item table" and prints a view of all items throughout the history.
+Has a CREATE button at the top that creates a new row in the item table.
+Create is going to be hard because we also have to allow staff to upload an image for the item.
+ Also each row displayed on the frontend would have a "MODIFY" option that modifies the database.
+There is also a "DELETE" option which would delete the corresponding row in the database.
+Looks like "Modify | Delete" per every row displayed.

+Catologue Page:
+For every item that has stock > 0, display their card.
+Card is the square graphic that has the image, name of the item, category of the item, and a +/- quantity slider.
+Sort by ABC or ZYX.
+The same logic is applied when they click a specific category but with the extra condition that they match the category.

+Cart Page:
+Fullscreen view of the current cart, which is queried from the carts db for a cart that belongs to the studentID of the student.
+Should have an "empty cart" option which would delete the cart from the carts and the cart table in the database.
+Deleting or updating the quantity will also be operations done on the cart table.
+There should be a big green "CHECKOUT" button, which once clicked, sends the cart to the Checkout Page which the staff sees.
+While the student is waiting for someone to verify their stuff, there should be a screen of "Waiting...." and then "All set" once the staff signs on their end.